Verifiable Credentials

 explained

-Verifiable Credentials establish trust between parties – individuals, authorities, businesses, devices – allowing them to confidently exchange data and work together more effectively.
+Digital credential solutions establish trust between parties – individuals, authorities, businesses, devices – by enabling them to automatically verify the authenticity of data and documents and confidently exchange them and work together more effectively.

 In essence, they are digitally signed data files that can be automatically processed and verified.